Air Products and Chemicals (APD)

 Outbound Investments

-- Air Products finalized a $12 billion gasification and power joint venture in Jazan Economic City, Saudi Arabia, in September 2021, partnering with Saudi Aramco, ACWA Power, and Air Products Qudra, with Air Products holding a 46% stake.
+- Air Products finalized a $12 billion gasification and power joint venture in Jazan Economic City, Saudi Arabia, in September 2021, where it holds a 46% stake.

 Capital Expenditures

-- The primary focus of capital expenditures includes large-scale clean energy projects, particularly in green and blue hydrogen production, and significant investments in the NEOM Green Hydrogen Complex and a Louisiana clean energy partnership.
+- The primary focus of capital expenditures is on large-scale clean energy projects, particularly green and blue hydrogen production, including significant investments in the NEOM Green Hydrogen Complex and a Louisiana clean energy partnership.

 Latest Trefis Analyses